dbmover/core/README.md

 Besides, the simple fact that the script runs correctly doesn't necessarily mean it did what you intended.
 Always verify your data after a migration.

+Using the `Up` and `Down` custom plugins from the previous section, you could handle this automatically.
+Use the Loader's `getErrors()` method to see if a rollback is required or you can simply remove the backup (or keep it just in case manual inspection happens to turn up something fishy).

 ## Contributing
 SQLite support is sort-of planned for the near future, but is not extremely high